umanitoba-cssa/UManitobaCS-Discord-bot/README.md

     - temporary command for toggling the auto assignment of the student role.
     - will be removed once this is automatically done from the forum responses

-- `.forceCheck`
-    - forcibly checks the sign up form for responses.

-- `.handleResponses`
-    - if there are new forum responses, generate emails, preview them, then wait for input to send them.

-### Event Commands:
-Can be used by any Exec
-- *`.event prep "{title}" text:{n} voice:{n} -p`
-    - title = Name of the event - must have quotes
-    - text:n = number of text channels
-    - voice:n = number of voice channels
-    - -p (optional) = set the channels to public on creation

-- *`.event open`
-    - sets all event channels to public

-- *`.event close`
-    - sets all event channels to private

-- *`.event cleanup`
-    - delete invite/channels related to the current event

-- *`.event invite`
-    - Generates a temporary invite that lasts until 12am the day of creation
-    - If an invite is already generated, share that one again

-- *`.event greeting {message}`
-    - set the message that displays when someone joins with an event invite